The Foundations Chorus

 A Choral Training Program of the Chorus of Westerly for Adults

-We will expect you at as many rehearsals as you can attend.
+We expect you at as many rehearsals as you can attend.
 It is as much about learning music as it is singing and performing it, so missing rehearsals is not ideal.
-That said, attendance policies will be a little easier than the main auditioned performance ensemble.
+That said, attendance policies are less stringent than the symphonic ensemble.

-All Chorus of Westerly members do pay dues to participate in our programs (regardless of ensemble or age).
-Dues for the Foundations Chorus will be $100 per semester.
-Financial aid and payment plans can be discussed on a case by case basis, but there are some limited funds.
+All Chorus of Westerly members pay dues to participate in our programs (regardless of ensemble or age).
+Dues for the Foundations Chorus are $200 for the year, or $100 per semester.
+Financial aid and payment plans can be discussed on a case by case basis, but there are limited funds.

-To sign up – As soon as possible, call 401.596.8663 and speak with Genvieve Spitale.
+To register call 401.596.8663 and speak with Jill Hirst.
 She will take basic information to you and then send or email you a formal registration form.
-You can then bring payment in to the Chorus, pay with your credit card over the phone, or mail your check to the Chorus of Westerly at 119 High Street, Westerly, RI.
-You can also email Genvieve Spitale at firstname.lastname@example.org.
+You can then bring payment into the Chorus, pay with your credit card over the phone, or mail your check to the Chorus of Westerly at 119 High Street, Westerly, RI.
+You can also email Jill Hirst at email@example.com.
 Please send to her your name, telephone number she can reach you at, address, and what you think your voice part might be (if you do not know, that is perfectly okay, we can help you figure that out later).
 She will then get back in touch with you via email or phone and ensure you get a registration form.
-Finally, you can also come in to the George Kent Performance Hall and see Genvieve in person any time after January 6, 2020.
-Please note, we will be closed December 23 to January 2 (and Genvieve will be out of the office January 2 and January 3).
-The best time to reach us is between December 12 and 20 or after January 6 on weekdays, 9 am to 4 pm.
+Finally, you can also come into the George Kent Performance Hall during regular business hours.

-To begin the program, our new assistant conductor Kathryn Aaron (see below) will be co-directing the ensemble in each rehearsal with our music director, Andrew Howell.
-Rehearsals will consist of not only time to sing but also time to learn together some basic music fundamentals at a speed appropriate to the group assembled.
-Kathryn and Andrew both run wonderful rehearsals and are very skilled at training singers of all abilities.
-They are ready to teach you!!
+Our director of education Genvieve Spitale and artistic associate Kathryn Aaron direct the ensemble in each rehearsal.
+Rehearsals consist of not only time to sing but also time to learn some basic music fundamentals at a speed appropriate to the group assembled.

 Ms. Aaron comes to the Chorus of Westerly with a solid background in vocal training, music education, choral singing, and conducting.
 Additionally, she has extensive experience working with youth and adult singers, professionals and volunteers, in many different types of choirs.
 During her professional tenure, Ms. Aaron has worked extensively with many Early Music and Baroque ensembles including Catacoustic Consort, Eudaimonia, Pomerium, and the American Baroque Orchestra.
 She has also shared the stage with many important conductors including Masaaki Suzuki, Simon Carrington, Helmut Rilling, and recently worked with Ian Watson and the Arcadia Players.
 Beyond her performance background, Ms. Aaron is true scholar and student of music.
 She holds degrees from the Peabody Conservatory of Music at Johns Hopkins, the Jacob School of Music at Indiana University, and the Institute of Sacred Music at Yale.
 Her professional conducting work as taken to her to churches and institutions across New England where she has had extensive experience teaching children and adult amateurs how to sing and read music, both in sacred and secular traditions.

-If you have more questions on the Foundations Chorus or are interesting in auditioning for the main chorus or having your daughter or son join the Children's Chorus, feel free to email any of our artistic staff members.
+If you have more questions on the Foundations Chorus feel free to email any of our artistic staff members.